jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 1. Based on the movie's tone and rhetoric - why do you think there was an anti-Microsoft tone at the time of the movies making (~2002)?
 (You may need to research Microsoft Anti-trust case.)

-1. What influence did Bill Gates' 1976 *"Open Letter to Hobbyists"* have later on for the Free Software/Opensource movement, if any?
+1. When Bill Gates wrote his 1976 *"Open Letter to Hobbyists"*, was he justified in his main complaint?
+Why or why not?

 1. Would Richard Stallman enter into a discussion on which is a better product: Microsoft Word or LibreOffice Writer?
 Why or why not?

-1. Would Eric S. Raymond enter into a discussion on which is a better product: Microsoft Word or LibreOffice Writer?
+Would Eric S. Raymond enter into a discussion on which is a better product: Microsoft Word or LibreOffice Writer?
 Why or why not?

 1. Why did Bruce Perens help write the Open Source Definition / Debian Social Contract Standard?

 1. What were the two commercial Linux companies featured in the movie?

 1. What is Red Hat Linux's stock price today?

-1. What is VA Linux's stock price today?
+What is VA Linux's stock price today?
+(Hint VA Linux was sold and now belongs to another company, find that companies stock price.)

+1. Accroding to Eric S. Raymond what was the major application that needed to "flip" for opensource to become a viable enterprise solution?

+1. What was the first major commercial company to opensource a key product?
+What did that product eventually become?

-1. How does Richard Stallman react at the end of the movie of the success of the Linux kernel to the exclusion of the GNU tools?
+1. How does Richard Stallman react at the end of the movie to the success of the Linux kernel; to the exclusion of the GNU tools?

 1. What is the main argument between *"Free Software"* and *"Open Source"*?